gapml/CV/docs/index.md

-# Gap : NLP/CV Data Engineering Framework
+# Gap : CV Data Engineering Framework

-## Natural Language Processing for PDF, TIFF, and Camera Captured Documents, and
 ## Computer Vision Processing for Images

 ### Framework

-The Gap NLP/CV data engineering framework provides an easy to get started into the world of machine learning for your unstructured data in PDF documents, scanned documents, TIFF facsimiles and camera captured documents, and your image data in image files and image repositories.
+The Gap CV data engineering framework provides an easy to get started into the world of machine learning for your image data in image files and image repositories.

 *CV , v0.9.4 (Pre-launch: beta)*